Youth held for killing bKash agent

 The arrestee is Md Torikul Sheikh, 20 of Rupsa Bazar area.

 bKash agent Sharif Khan, 39, was hacked to death with a machete on Wednesday night.
-Sharif's wife filed a case at Kalukhali Police Station against unidentified persons yesterday, said Rajbari Police Superintendent GM Abul Kalam Azad.
+Sharif's wife filed a case at Kalukhali Police Station against unidentified persons on Thursday, said Rajbari Police Superintendent GM Abul Kalam Azad.

 According to police, Sharif was found dead in front of Jadur Salon in the Rupsa Switch Gate Bazar area.